 Accompanied or Unaccompanied?

-First things first, figure out if your assignment will be accompanied or unaccompanied.
+First, figure out if your assignment will be accompanied or unaccompanied.
 This should be made clear on your soft orders.
-If it states accompanied, your dependents are entitled to travel along with you pending they pass the Family Member Relocation Clearance.
-If your assignment is deemed unaccompanied, it has been determined that it would either be too dangerous or too expensive to move your family for a short period of time.
+If it states accompanied, your dependents are entitled to travel with you pending they pass the Family Member Relocation Clearance.
+If your assignment is deemed unaccompanied, it has been determined that it would either be too dangerous or too expensive to move your family for a short period.

 This is a great time to review your Family Care Plan to ensure you have a plan in place to care for your family.